+Experts from modular kitchen companies in Chennai recommend for Indian cooking it is always best to go for duct chimneys.
 Chimney and Cooker Hood are terms used interchangeably in India.
-While you are finalizing on the new kitchen design and accessory details, you also need to decide if a chimney is required for your new kitchen.
+While you are finalizing on the new kitchen design and kitchen accessories you also need to decide if a chimney is required for your new kitchen.

 Indian cooking involves a lot of masalas, oil and deep/shallow frying.
 This results in a lot of smoke, oily vapor and smell which you would like to get rid of after.
 The odour often spreads to the rest of your house/apartment.
 This can be quite embarrassing when guests enter your home.
 Your whole home/apartment will smell like the food that you have cooked.
 If these elements remain in the kitchen space, it could get deposited over the surface of your kitchen cabinetries, counter tops and other appliances.
 And if left unchecked, over a period of time the deposits will become stains which will be difficult to remove.
 Cleaning becomes a tedious job and the kitchen will never look the way you want it to.
 To avoid this and to keep the kitchen odour-free, fresh and clean, we would recommend installing a chimney according to your requirement.